Laridot-1/Variant/README.md

 # Variant
-A different approach to some projects
+A different approach to some projects...